Handle with Care (song): Live performances and cover versions

 Jeff Lynne's ELO performing at Hyde Park in London in September 2014.
 Their set included a rendition of "Handle with Care", played as a tribute to Harrison and Orbison.

-Tom Petty and the Heartbreakers and Lynne performed "Handle with Care" at the Concert for George tribute in November 2002, a year after Harrison's death, and at Harrison's induction as a solo artist into the Rock and Roll Hall of Fame in 2004.
+Tom Petty and the Heartbreakers, Lynne and Dhani Harrison performed "Handle with Care" at the Concert for George tribute in November 2002, a year after Harrison's death, and at Harrison's induction as a solo artist into the Rock and Roll Hall of Fame in 2004.
 Petty and the Heartbreakers introduced the song into the set list for their own shows in 2003.
 A live recording appears on the band's 2005 DVD Live in Concert: Soundstage, recorded in Chicago for the Soundstage television series.
 In the Concert for George documentary film, which was again directed by David Leland, Petty and Lynne's performance is interspersed with interview footage in which Petty discusses the writing of the song.

 On 14 September 2014, during the BBC Radio 2 Festival in a Day event in London's Hyde Park, Lynne performed "Handle with Care" as a tribute to Harrison and Orbison.
 The performance was accompanied by images of the two late Wilburys projected onto the backdrop of the stage.